Tracy Strimple | Education Coordinator

-Lindsay has a BA in Theatre from Loyola University and an MA in Interdisciplinary Arts from Columbia College Chicago, as well as ten years of experience as a youth worker, teaching artist, and performing artist in Chicago.
+Lindsay has a BA in Theatre from Loyola University and an MA in Interdisciplinary Arts from Columbia College Chicago, as well as fourteen years of experience as a youth worker, teaching artist, and performing artist in Chicago.
 She has worked with North Park University, Howard Area Community Center, Columbia College (CCAP) Program, and Shanti Foundation for Peace teaching theatrical performance, creative writing, and social justice.
-Lindsay has a background in arts-integration and is certified in Positive Youth Development as well as SJ with youth training with the Chicago Freedom School.
+Lindsay has a background in arts-integration and is certified in Positive Youth Development and has also trained with the Chicago Freedom School.

 Levi Holloway | Teaching Artist

 Levi brings eleven years of experience as a teaching artist to Silk Road Rising's EPIC program.
 He graduated from De Paul University with a BFA in Acting, and has worked as a teaching artist with Adventure Stage and Lookingglass Theatre Company with K-12 students and students with special needs.
 He serves as the Sign/Voice Theatre Director for Bell Elementary School, where he has written, designed, and directed plays for and with the Deaf community.
 Levi is the co-founder and co-artistic director of Neverbird Project, a Deaf and hearing youth theatre company.